1. Home>

 Asistir in the Indicative Imperfect

 The Indicative Imperfect of asistir is used to describe regular and repeated actions that happened in the past and descriptions of things you used to do.
-For example, "asistía", meaning "I used to assist".
+For example, "asistía", meaning "I used to attend".

 In Spanish, the Indicative Imperfect is known as "El Pretérito Imperfecto".